bgtti/polln/README.md

 # Contributions

-PollN featured in an article by Hazem Abbas in 2023 ("15 Open-source Free Self-hosted Survey, Poll Generators and Vote Management Solutions")[https://medevel.com/15-poll-generator/]!
+PollN featured in an article by Hazem Abbas in 2023 ["15 Open-source Free Self-hosted Survey, Poll Generators and Vote Management Solutions"](https://medevel.com/15-poll-generator/)!

-You can help make PollN a great software by contributing to this project!
+**You can help make PollN a great software by contributing to this project!**

 How to contribute:
 1. Fork the repository: Click the "Fork" button at the top right of this page